openSUSE/news-o-o/_posts/2010-06-12-opensuse-weekly-news-issue-127-is-out.markdown

-     "Have you ever asked: how I can install TOra or Oracle client  for my favourite language into my suse system? It was always a pain mainly due the brilliant Oracle licensing  policy.
-Now it should be a little bit easier “ just because I started  special repositories with Oracle related packages. (...)"
+     "Have you ever asked: â€œhow I can install TOra or Oracle client  for my favourite language into my suse system?â€ It was always a pain mainly due the brilliant Oracle licensing  policy.
+Now it should be a little bit easier â€“ just because I started  special repositories with Oracle related packages. (...)"
 </td>
 </tr>
 </tbody>